 Make sure everything is chopped fine and the ground beef is broken up well while cooking.
 You want every little piece of flavor to fit nicely into those wonderfully colorful and sweet mini bell peppers.

-Stuffed Mini Bell Peppers Appetizer
+Stuffed Mini Sweet Peppers Appetizer

-I hope you try these picadillo stuffed mini bell peppers.
+I hope you try these picadillo stuffed mini peppers.
 And if you do please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.

-And if you have an appetizer recipe for mini bell peppers, please let me know, I’d love to give it a try.
+And if you have an appetizer recipe for mini peppers, please let me know, I’d love to give it a try.

 This Kale and Vegetable salsa also makes a mean burger.
 Take a look at this Taco Burger with Kale And Vegetable Salsa Aioli